-- Line 3: The consumed memory as a fraction of the total capacity in GB for the SD memory cards in slots A and B. In this example, 7 GB have already been used on a 64 GB card in slot A and there is no card in slot B. - Line 4: The internal battery or external power supply voltage, and the internal temperature in degrees Celsius.
+- Line 2: The installed firmware version and the currently connected microphones on channels 0 and 1: IN: a built-in microphone A1/A2: an external acoustic microphone - Line 3: The consumed memory as a fraction of the total capacity in GB for the SD memory cards in slots A and B. In this example, 7 GB have already been used on a 64 GB card in slot A and there is no card in slot B. - Line 4: The internal battery or external power supply voltage, and the internal temperature in degrees Celsius.